sacredheartsc/www/src/blog/building-a-personal-voip-system/index.md

 The following example has three extensions: two dedicated VoIP handsets, and one Android softphone.
-Note that if you want to use a softphone outside of your local network, you'll need to either open your Asterisk instance to the world (strongly discouraged) or set up some kind of VPN.
+Note that if you want to use a softphone outside of your local network, you'll need to either open your Asterisk instance to the world (not recommended, unless you know what you're doing) or set up some kind of VPN.

 ```lisp
 ; /etc/asterisk/pjsip_wizard.conf